-Type III SMA is associated with onset between ages 18 months through adulthood.
+Type 3 SMA is associated with onset between ages 18 months through adulthood.
 Standing or walking without support is achieved, although patients may lose the ability to walk with growth and/or disease progression.
-An abnormal gait is characteristic of SMA type III, as a result of compensation for weakness.
+An abnormal gait is characteristic of SMA type 3, as a result of compensation for weakness.
 Affected individuals may have difficulty walking, running, and climbing stairs; some will lose the ability to walk independently in childhood, while others may remain ambulatory into adolescence or adulthood.
 Supportive bracing help many to continue to walk despite severe weakness.
-Swallowing and coughing difficulties, along with breathing difficulty at night, may occur but are less common and present later than in SMA type II.
-Physical activity restrictions can also place children and adults with SMA type III at risk of becoming overweight.
+Swallowing and coughing difficulties, along with breathing difficulty at night, may occur but are less common and present later than in SMA type 2.
+Physical activity restrictions can also place children and adults with SMA type 3 at risk of becoming overweight.
 Fine shaking of the fingers and hands (tremors) can be seen in this type of SMA, and symptoms of joint aches, fatigue, and overuse frequently occur.
 Curvature of the spine may occur and can be managed with a brace and may require surgical intervention.
 Bones may be weak and break easily, and a variety of therapeutic supports are available to help position individuals comfortably and maintain mobility.
 Foot deformity may be seen in ambulatory patients.
-Lifespan is normal and a shift of the prevalence in favor of the Type III is observed among the SMA population with increasing age.
+Lifespan is normal and a shift of the prevalence in favor of the Type 3 is observed among the SMA population with increasing age (Chen et al., 2020, Kolb & Kissel, 2015).